dortania/OpenCore-Install-Guide/macos-limits.md

   * AMD's [Lexa based cores](https://www.techpowerup.com/gpu-specs/amd-lexa.g806) from the Polaris series are also not supported
   * Special note for MSI Navi users: [Installer not working with 5700XT #901](https://github.com/acidanthera/bugtracker/issues/901)
     * This issue is no longer present in macOS 11 (Big Sur).
-* NVIDIA's GPU support is complicated:
+* NVIDIA's GPU support is complicated
   * [Maxwell(9XX)](https://en.wikipedia.org/wiki/GeForce_900_series) and [Pascal(10XX)](https://en.wikipedia.org/wiki/GeForce_10_series) GPUs are limited to macOS 10.13: High Sierra
   * [NVIDIA's Turing(20XX,](https://en.wikipedia.org/wiki/GeForce_20_series)[16XX)](https://en.wikipedia.org/wiki/GeForce_16_series) GPUs are **not supported in any version of macOS**
   * [NVIDIA's Ampere(30XX)](https://en.wikipedia.org/wiki/GeForce_30_series) GPUs are **not supported in any version of macOS**